Private Apartments of the Winter Palace

-The private rooms overlook a lawned and wooded garden, created from a former parade ground by the last Empress of Russia, who wanted a private place for her children to play.
+The private rooms overlook a lawned and wooded garden, created from a former parade ground by Alexandra Feodorovna, the last Empress of Russia, who wanted a private place for her children to play.

 Until 1917, this wing was rather like a private house within a palace; it was used by the imperial family whenever in residence.
 Following a severe fire in 1837 when most of the palace was destroyed, the private apartments were rebuilt in various styles according to the tastes of their intended, individual occupants, the immediate family of Tsar Nicholas I; thus they are an array of eclectic styles and loose interpretations of earlier 18th century tastes and fashions.
 During the reigns of the following three Tsars many changes were made in decoration and use, but the layout remained essentially unchanged.
-In 1904, the last Tsar Nicholas II and his family abandoned the Winter Palace in favour of the more private Alexander Palace at Tsarskoye Selo.
+In 1904, enhanced in December 1904 by Bloody Sunday, the last Tsar Nicholas II and his family abandoned the Winter Palace in favour of the more private and more secure Alexander Palace at Tsarskoye Selo.
 From this date until the fall of the monarchy, the Winter Palace was used only for formal state occasions.

 It was in the Private wing of the Winter Palace, following the February Revolution of 1917, that the Russian Provisional Government established itself.
 A few months later during the October Revolution this was the area of the palace most damaged during the famous Storming of the Winter Palace, a defining moment in Russia's history.

 The plan used (right) is based on the arrangement of rooms prior to 1917; it has since been altered to accommodate the palace's use today as part of the complex of buildings which comprise the State Hermitage Museum.
 Many of the former private rooms are not regularly open to the public, or have been much changed.